soham4abc/postman-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 In addition to this, you will receive an email with the information regarding who has made the change, what the change was, and when it was made.

-Click the __View__ button to view the collection in the web dashboard.
+Click the __View Changelog__ button to view the collection in the web dashboard.

 > If you created the collection and modified it from the same account, you will not receive email or in-app notifications for changes made.